Bridgewater Canal: Manchester to Runcorn extension

 The connection to Manchester was delayed by Sir Richard Brooke of Norton Priory.
 Concerned that boatmen might poach his game and wildfowl, Brooke did not want the canal to pass through his land.
-The Act included several stipulations: the canal should not come within 325 m of his house; the towpath should be on the south side of the canal, furthest away from Brooke's house; there should be no quays, buildings, hedges or fences to obstruct the view; no vessels were to be moored within 1000 m of the house, other than during construction.
+The act included several stipulations: the canal should not come within 325 m of his house; the towpath should be on the south side of the canal, furthest away from Brooke's house; there should be no quays, buildings, hedges or fences to obstruct the view; no vessels were to be moored within 1000 m of the house, other than during construction.
 Eventually, though, a compromise was reached.
-This included the construction of a link to the Trent and Mersey Canal at Preston Brook (permitted by the Trent and Mersey Canal Act of 1766), and the building of the canal's terminus to the west of Runcorn Gap.
+This included the construction of a link to the Trent and Mersey Canal at Preston Brook (permitted by the Trent and Mersey Canal Act 1766), and the building of the canal's terminus to the west of Runcorn Gap.
 The Trent and Mersey link gave the Duke access to the Midlands, and forestalled the Weaver Trustees from making their own junction with the canal.
 The new extension also met with opposition from the Mersey and Irwell Navigation, until the duke purchased a controlling interest in the company.
 The first part of the new extension was opened in 1767, and completed in full by March 1776, but Brindley did not live to see its completion; it was continued by his brother-in-law, Hugh Henshall.

 The total cost of the canal, from Worsley to Manchester and from Longford Bridge to the Mersey at Runcorn, was £220,000.
 Alongside the Mersey, the duke built Runcorn Dock, several warehouses, and Bridgewater House, a temporary home from which he could supervise operations at the Runcorn end.
 Two locks up from the tideway was a small dry dock.

 Sale to Stockport branch

-In 1766 the Duke gained a fourth act of parliament for a branch canal between Sale Moor and Stockport which was to follow the valley of the Mersey.
-The Act was applied for to counter a proposed canal that would give the towns of Stockport and Macclesfield access to the Mersey, via the River Weaver.
-The work was not done, the Act lapsed and this section of canal was never built.
+In 1766 the duke gained a fourth act of Parliament, the Bridgewater Canal Act 1766 (6 Geo.
+3. c.
+17 Pr.) for a branch canal between Sale Moor and Stockport which was to follow the valley of the Mersey.
+The act was applied for to counter a proposed canal that would give the towns of Stockport and Macclesfield access to the Mersey, via the River Weaver.
+The work was not done, the act lapsed and this section of canal was never built.

-Over two decades later, the nearby Manchester Bolton & Bury Canal had sought a connection to other waterways, and it appears that the Duke had planned to limit the activities of the new company.
-On 15 December 1792 the Duke purchased a portion of the Ringspiggot estate in Salford which blocked the MB&BC's plans to build a riverside basin and wharfs there.
+Over two decades later, the nearby Manchester Bolton & Bury Canal had sought a connection to other waterways, and it appears that the duke had planned to limit the activities of the new company.
+On 15 December 1792 the duke purchased a portion of the Ringspiggot estate in Salford which blocked the MB&BC's plans to build a riverside basin and wharfs there.